Need Help? Give us a call.

 1 (800) 386-3372

-As you make key financial decisions for your small business, it will be almost intuitive to search for recognizable, incumbent names for each product and service you need.
+As you make key financial decisions for your small business, it might feel natural to check the trusted names you already know, like your personal bank, for the business products you need.

-Chase Merchant Services (formerly Chase Paymentech) can offer the best of these two worlds.
+Chase Merchant Services (formerly Chase Paymentech) might be one of those options for you.

-Chase Merchant Services is an arm of JPMorgan Chase, one of the largest banks in the nation, and it incorporates top-of-the-line technology from the recently acquired Paymentech merchant services company.
-If you’re searching for a familiar name that’s also elevating the game, then Chase Merchant Services might be the perfect choice for your business.
+Chase Merchant Services is an arm of JPMorgan Chase, one of the largest banks in the nation, and it incorporates top-of-the-line technology from the acquired Paymentech merchant services company.
+If you’re searching for a familiar name that’s also elevating the game, then Chase Merchant Services might be the perfect choice for your business, but there are some crucial points to note.
+In this review, we’ll go over what Chase Merchant Services is, the cost of using Chase Merchant Services, look at the pros and cons of using this service—including what other clients think of them, and provide some alternative payment processors for you to consider.

-Since acquiring Paymentech, Inc., Chase Merchant Services is now both the processor and the acquiring bank in transactions, allowing small businesses the speed and peace of mind that come with this two-in-one experience.
+Since acquiring Paymentech, Inc., Chase Merchant Services is now both the processor and the acquiring bank in transactions.
+These types of arrangements, often referred to as direct processors, often offer small businesses speed and peace of mind as a two-in-one experience.

 All payment processing systems have to connect with an acquiring bank during each transaction.
 However, with Chase Merchant Services, the payment processing system and the acquiring bank are one and the same.